gwadej/rs-mdbook-callouts/README.md

 > [!NOTE]
 > Highlights information that users should take into account, even when skimming.

+> [!ABSTRACT]
+> A summary or abstract of the information the user is reading.

+> [!TODO]
+> A reminder of an action to take at a later time.

 > [!TIP]
 > Optional information to help a user be more successful.